WeblateOrg/weblate/docs/admin/languages.rst

 BCP style using hyphen as a separator, including country code BCP style language code including the country code even when not necessary (for example ``cs-CZ``).
+BCP style using hyphen as a separator, legacy language codes Uses legacy codes for Chinese and BCP style notation.
+BCP style using hyphen as a separator, lower cased
+   BCP style notation, all in lower case (for examle ``cs-cz``).
+App store metadata style
+   Style suitable for uploading metadata to appstores.
+This should be suitable for both Apple App Store and Google Play Store.
 Android style
    Only used in Android apps, produces language codes like ``pt-rBR``.
-BCP style using hyphen as a separator, legacy language codes Uses legacy codes for Chinese and BCP style notation.
 Linux style
    Locales as used by Linux, uses legacy codes for Chinese and POSIX style notation.